stefashkaa/touch-bar-web-dev-vscode/README.md

 ## Contributing

-Please follow the general rules when developing extensions for this project.
+Please follow the general rules when improving this extension.
 It can be found [here](https://code.visualstudio.com/api/references/extension-guidelines).
 Any help is appreciated! :)

 ## Donate